hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 ![APInterface List ](https://user-images.githubusercontent.com/73546677/163459205-c8278c33-81e1-4bc7-8d6b-cba4d572c75f.JPG)

-# Four screenshots of your client interface
+# Four screenshots of client interface

 **We are tyring to help users to create thier account to log in our Web.**